tanishasingh27/MargDarshak/README.md

 🚧 Future Enhancements

-Expansion of career and domain options
+• Expansion of career and domain options

-Implementation of a robust backend
+• Implementation of a robust backend

-Improved assessment logic and personalization
+• Improved assessment logic and personalization

-Advanced and better-trained chatbot
+• Advanced and better-trained chatbot

-Database-driven updates and notifications
+• Database-driven updates and notifications

-👩‍💻 Developer

-Tanisha Singh